Guide d'audit et de mise en œuvre des Normes Universelles de Gestion de la Performance Sociale et Environnementale

 • Savings to cope with emergencies and reduce risks, including products that allow clients to withdraw money rapidly and without complicated procedures;

-• Voluntary insurance, including but not limited to coverage for credit-life, life, health, assets (e.g., home), and agriculture;
+• Insurance, including, but not limited to coverage for credit-life, life, health, assets (e.g., home), and agriculture;

 • Payments/remittances services that allow clients to quickly receive funds from other people when needed;

-• Funds or reserves earmarked in case of collective disaster, such as an emergency fund against which cooperative members can borrow at zero interest.
+• Funds or reserves earmarked in case of natural disasters, such as an emergency fund against which clients can borrow at zero interest; and

 Resources for 3.B.4